hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day11-20/Shell_Variables.md

 - `VAR="1337 SAUCE"` assigns `1337 SAUCE` to the variable `VAR`

 In shell scripting spaces are significant and you need to use quotes to assign multi-word values to variables.
-Without quotes, the shell will interpret the space as the end of the assignment and treat the next word as a separate command.
+Without quotes  the shell will interpret the space as the end of the assignment and treat the next word as a separate command.

 ### Step-by-Step Solution